 Did you know buying fresh, corn on the cob just got harder?
 Why?
 This season Monsanto introduced its GMO sweet corn–its first GMO corn intended for direct human consumption.
 Despite attempts by many food advocates to keep GMOs off the market, Monsanto’s cozy relationship with the FDA scored them another “victory.”
 So what can you do?
 Well, don’t shop at Wal-mart because they’ve ignored pleas to not stock this GMO variety.
 However, according to Civil Eats, Trader Joe’s and Whole Foods have refused to carry GMO sweet corn.
 Oh, and if you find the increasing number of GMOs alarming, help stop their spread and join Just Label It–a national campaign that’s asking the FDA to require labeling of all genetically engineered foods.

 Eating your veggies can be tough at summer gatherings where potato chips and Doritos dominate most spreads.
 Why not make a REAL statement and cut out these fatty, sodium-drenched snacks for some real vegetables.
 How can you do it?
 It’s easy … first, slice up some squash, peppers, onions, carrots, and eggplant, then brush them with some oil that has been infused with a clove or two of pressed garlic.
 Place them on an oiled vegetable tray right on your grill, adding harder veggies first since they will take longer to cook.
 Just minutes before they are done, season them with some fresh herbs from your garden, a squeeze of lime or lemon juice, and a touch of salt and pepper and voila, now your cooking!
+You may want to think about buying some grill pellets with sweet flavors to help give your veggies an added flavor too.
 And if you’re looking for another delicious, green alternative, check out one of my new favorites, Grilled Bok Choy, on my new Pinterest page.

 Don’t drink your calories!
 Yes, these days one of the single biggest sources of unnecessary calories is what we drink.
 So say goodbye to the soft drinks and hello to water.
 Does that sound too boring?
 Well, as a former soft drink addict, I know it’s hard, but here’s an easy way to spice things up.
 Get some mint leaves and muddle them in a glass with a teaspoon of organic sugar.
 Then squeeze a wedge or two of lime or lemon over it, add some ice, and pour some sparkling water over it to fill.
 You can garnish the drink with some mint, or if you’re looking for a more festive, patriotic theme, add a couple frozen strawberries and/or blueberries and you’ve got quite the drink without all the sugar.
 If you’re interested in some more cool, summer drink ideas that will help you drop kick colas, check out this wonderful piece at Rodale.com about making your own homemade soda.